Adversarial Multiple Access Channels with Individual Injection Rates: Introduction

 {\raisebox{3ex}{~}} {\raisebox{-1.5ex}{~}}

-We show upper and lower bounds on the queue size and packet latency, which depend on classes of algorithms and whether collision detection is available or not.
-We obtain the following results for a window-type adversary.
+We further investigate the model of individual injections by deriving bounds on queue size and packet latency.
 Acknowledgment-based algorithms cannot achieve throughput~$1$, which strengthens the result for global injection rates~\cite{ChlebusKR09}.
-We denote the number of stations by $n$ and the adversary's window size by~$w$.
 We give a non-adaptive algorithm of $\cO(\min(n+w,w\log n))$ packet latency when collision detection is available.
 An adaptive algorithm can achieve similar performance without collision detection; this is because control bits allow to simulate collision detection with a constant overhead per round.
 Bounded packet latency can also be achieved by non-adaptive algorithms in channels without collision detection.
 More precisely, we develop a non-adaptive algorithm with $\cO(n+w)$ size queues and $\cO(nw)$ packet latency.
-The optimality of our non-adaptive algorithm for channels without collision detection, in terms of packet latency, is left open, but we demonstrate that it is optimal among algorithms that prevent collisions to occur.
+The optimality of our non-adaptive algorithm for channels without collision detection, in terms of packet latency, is left open, but we demonstrate optimality in the class of algorithms that avoid collisions altogether.

 \Paragraph{Previous work.}